hugo-fixit/cmpt-translate/README.md

 - `ignoreTag`: Tag names that need to be ignored for translation.
 - `detectLocalLanguage`: Whether to detect the local language.

+## Front Matter

+- `local`: Used to specify the local language of the current page, e.g. `local: english`.

+    The default local language is the same as the Hugo site configuration.
+If the actual language of a page is different from the site configuration, you can specify it through the `local` parameter.

 ## Acknowledgements

 - [translate.js](https://github.com/xnx3/translate)